 Written Exam (40%) Practical Exam (60%)

-Standard entry requirements plus grade 6 GCSE English Language and English Literature.
-Grade B in GCSE Drama also desirable.
+Standard entry requirements including GCSE grade 4 Maths plus grade 5 GCSE English Language and English Literature.
+Grade 5 in GCSE Drama also desirable.

 £30 for textbooks plus £120 for theatre visits and workshops over the two years.